WebMechanix/SimpleConsent/README.md

 > [!CAUTION]
 > **Legal Disclaimer!
 The maintainers of this library are not data-privacy lawyers, and this library's defaults and/or example configurations may not meet your specific legal requirements and are NOT a substitute for proper legal counsel.**
 >
-> As such, installing this tool on your website does not "magically" make you compliant with regional data collection laws - it must be configured properly with Google Tag Manager to work correctly.
+> Installing this library on your website WILL NOT "magically" make it compliant with regional data collection laws - it must be configured properly with Google Tag Manager to work correctly.
+This is true for any consent management tools, they cannot guarantee compliance (also - if they say otherwise - they're lying to you).
+>
 > **It cannot be understated to always consult with a data privacy professional to ensure your consent banner configuration is compliant with regional data collection laws.**

 ---